Message Outline – January 21, 2017

 Waiting for Jesus is really watching (as our text states repeatedly).
 Jesus taught that we must watch for his return.

-Verses 45 to 47 (1)reveal that watching for Jesus’ return involves authority for the believer, and provision through the believer for the family of God and for those outside Christ.
+Verses 45 to 47 (1)reveal that watching for Jesus’ return brings authority to the believer, and provision through the believer for the family of God and for those outside Christ.
 (Refer/compare to when Jesus questioned Peter three times, “Do you love me?”
 When Peter answered yes, Jesus replied,”…feed my sheep”. (see John 21:15-18).

-But while waiting for Jesus, the church has become just like the people and religious leaders of Jesus’ day, waiting for the King of Kings to return and set up his physical government in the earth and rule the nations with a “rod of iron”. (see Revelation 19:15)
+But while waiting for Jesus, the church has become just like the people and religious leaders of Jesus’ day, waiting for the King of Kings to establish an earthly government and rule the nations with a “rod of iron”.

 Be reminded that God calls us to seek him with our whole heart (in parallel with Pastor Jon’s message – that we love the Lord with all of our heart), because when we seek him with our whole heart, then we will find him (see Jeremiah 29:13).